Noticeable changes in the sky usually take thousands of years to happen. Your kids noticeably change everyday if you’re paying attention.

 Since about Mid-April, life and weather got in the way of my hobbies.
 For about 6 weeks, I haven’t had a truly clear night.
 On the acceptable nights, I just wasn’t in the mood.
 Burnout is absolutely a factor in Astrophotography.
 Especially for those getting older, with kids, and jobs, and houses.
 Getting into the Summer months raises the need to be awake into the wee hours of the morning just to capture anything valuable.
 As much as I love this hobby, it’s not enough to overcome the need for sleep and ability to function.

-We’re on-pace to be the wettest May on record in Chicago, culminating earlier this week with two large storm cells that, combined with a clogged drain in a window well and a failing sump pump, caused me with a huge headache.
+Chicago is on pace for the wettest May ever in 2018, culminating earlier this week with two large storm cells that, combined with a clogged drain in a window well and a failing sump pump, caused me with a huge headache.

 We didn’t lose anything, and the flooding could be called puddling at best, thanks to swapping out the pump in about 5 minutes prior to the old one completely failing.